-Now, I know, being at the Macaroni Grill, also known as "the place carb-aholics go to die" that there will be a few temptations.
-Bread being the first.
-I have been able to take the high road and order foods that wont instantly put me to sleep, but I have had one favorite since I was a child.
-Fettuccine Alfredo.
-Now, being in my 40's I can't run around ordering this dish willy-nilly, but my over-active, abs-of-steel 13 year old daughter can!
-So I say something to her like, "You get macaroni all the time, wouldn't you rather get something different for a change?
-Fettuccine is just like macaroni, only it tastes better and it's more grown up too!"
-Lucky for me, she has so far always been willing to order it, allowing me a few bites when she can't finish.
-Score!
+I know, when I go to the Macaroni Grill, aka "the place carb-aholics go to die" that there will be a few temptations, bread being the first.
+When I'm being good, I am able to take the high road and order foods that wont instantly put me to sleep; but I have had one favorite since I was a child, Fettuccine Alfredo.
+Now, being in my 40's I can't run around ordering this dish willy-nilly, but my over-active, teenage daughter can!
+Lucky for me, she's always willing to share a bite.
+I raised her right!

 - 1 pkg.
 Fettuccine noodles

 - 1/2 pint Any kind of cream, Creme Fraiche, 1/2 &1/2 (fat free if preferred), heavy cream.